deluxebrain/vagrant-ubuntu/VAGRANT.md

 ## Workflow

-Note that in multi-machine setups each command will need to be prefixed with the machine name.
+Note that in multi-machine setups each command will need to be postfixed with the machine name.

 ```sh
 # Validate Vagrantfile